fanifrancs/fanifrancs/README.md

 ## 👋 Hello World
+- I'm a back-end Engineer
 - 👀 I’m interested in tech, innovation, and video games
-- 🌱 I’m currently learning back-end development
+- 🌱 I’m currently learning NodeJS
 - 💞️ I’m looking to collaborate on projects that will solve real world problems and enhance my coding skills
 - 📫 How to reach me: fanikufran6@gmail.com